dhanbdrkarki1/ecs-ci-cd-cloudformation/README.md

 # ECS CI/CD Pipeline with CloudFormation

-This project sets up a complete CI/CD pipeline for deploying applications to Amazon ECS using AWS CloudFormation.
+This project sets up a complete CI/CD pipeline for deploying application to Amazon ECS using AWS CloudFormation.
 The pipeline uses CodePipeline, CodeBuild, and ECR to build and deploy Docker containers.

 ## Architecture